 - A current curriculum vita, which includes the anticipated date of your graduation

-- Three letters of recommendation from individuals who have personally supervised your clinical work
+- Two letters of recommendation from individuals who have personally supervised your clinical work

 |Year||Post-Doctoral Resident||Graduate Program|